-If you are looking for a new clothes dryer, the heat pump dryer is the way to go.
+If you’re looking for a new clothes dryer, the heat pump dryer is the way to go.
 The alternative to the heat pump dryer is the condenser dryer.
-We’d like to explain the differences between these 2 types of dryers and show you why it’s better to choose a heat pump dryer.
+We’d like to explain the differences between these 2 types of dryers and show you why you should choose a heat pump dryer.

 The main difference between these 2 different dryers is that the heat pump dryer uses a heat pump and a refrigerant, while the condensing dryer dries with a heating element.
-The heating element of the condenser dryer uses a lot of energy, so drying with a heat pump dryer is relatively energy efficient.
-This is better for the environment, but also for your wallet.
-Despite being generally more expensive to buy, heat pump dryers are often the cheaper choice because of their energy efficiency.
-Heat pump dryers keep your energy costs down nicely.
-With a heat pump dryer with energy class A+++ you can save up to 888 euros on your energy costs when you compare it to a condenser dryer with energy class B.
+The heating element of the condensing dryer uses a lot of energy, so drying with a heat pump dryer is relatively energy efficient.
+That’s better for the environment, but also for your wallet.
+Although heat pump dryers are generally more expensive to buy, they’re often the cheaper choice because of their energy efficiency.
+Heat pump dryers keep your energy costs nice and low.
+A heat pump dryer with energy class A+++ can save you up to 888 euros on your energy costs when compared to a condenser dryer with energy class B.

-Because the two types of dryers dry your laundry in a different way, there is also a difference in the drying temperature.
-The condenser dryer dries your laundry at a higher temperature.
-This makes the drying programs last shorter, but it also makes it more likely that your clothes will wear out or shrink because of the hot air.
-A heat pump dryer dries at a lower temperature, and therefore takes longer, but your clothes will last longer.
+Because the two types of dryers dry your laundry differently, there is also a difference in the drying temperature.
+The condenser dryer will dry your laundry at a higher temperature.
+This means shorter drying cycles, but also a greater chance of your clothes wearing out or shrinking due to the hot air.
+A heat pump dryer will dry at a lower temperature, and therefore take longer, but your clothes will last longer.

 - It’s better for the environment

-- Moisture is evacuated through a water outlet or collected in a tank
+- Drainage is via a water outlet or reservoir

-- Due to the low temperature, drying programs take longer
+- Because of the low temperature, drying programs take longer

 - Relatively expensive to buy

 The heat pump dryer dries your clothes and other laundry using a heat pump and a refrigerant.
-As a result, the drying temperature is relatively low, so it takes longer for your laundry to dry completely.
-On the other hand, the low temperature means your laundry is less likely to be damaged, which means it will last longer.
+This makes the drying temperature relatively low, which means it takes longer for your laundry to dry completely.
+However, the low temperature means that your laundry is less likely to get damaged, which means it will last longer.

 The way heat pump dryers dry is energy efficient compared to the condenser dryer.
 New heat pump dryers almost always have a good energy label; between energy class A+ and A+++.
-If you want an economical heat pump dryer, it is best to choose a model with energy class A+++.
-This can save you up to 888 euros on your energy costs.
+If you want a heat pump dryer that’s energy efficient, it’s best to choose a model in energy class A+++.
+This will save you up to 888 euros on your energy costs.

-The removal of moisture can be done in two ways with heat pump dryers; collection in a reservoir or removal via the water outlet.
-Most dryers of this type offer both options.
-If you choose to collect in a reservoir, the moisture is automatically stored in the built-in condensation tray of the dryer.
+The moisture can be removed from heat pump dryers in two ways: collection in a reservoir or removal via the water outlet.
+Most dryers of this type offer both of these options.
+If you choose for collection in a reservoir, the moisture is automatically stored in the built-in condensation tray of the dryer.
 You will need to empty this into the sink after drying your laundry.
-If you have a water outlet in the room where your dryer will be installed, we recommend that you connect your new heat pump dryer to it.
-That way, you won’t have to worry about the moisture from your dryer.
+If you have a water outlet in the room where you will place your dryer, we recommend that you connect it to your new heat pump dryer.

 Compare heat pump dryers

-The fill weight of a dryer indicates how many kg of wash fits in the drum.
-We recommend that you buy a heat pump dryer with at least as much fill weight as your washing machine.
-This ensures that all your wet laundry fits into the drum of your dryer.
+The fill weight of a dryer indicates how many kg of wash fits into the drum.
+We recommend that you buy a heat pump dryer that has at least the same fill weight as your washing machine.
+This ensures that all your wet laundry fits into the dryer drum.
 Are you buying a new heat pump dryer and washing machine?
-Then use the overview below as an indication:
+Use the chart below as a guide:

-- A household of 1 or 2 people needs a dryer with a load of 7 kg.
+- a household of 1 or 2 people will need a dryer with a fill weight of 7 kg.

-- A household of 5 or more people needs a dryer with a load of 9 kg or more.
+- a household of 5 or more people will need a dryer with a rim weight of 9 kg or more.

-Earlier we explained that the heat pump dryer, due to the use of the heat pump, consumes less energy during drying than the other types of clothes dryers.
-But then there can still be a difference in how energy efficient two different heat pump dryers are.
+Each time we explained that the heat pump dryer uses less energy during drying than the other types of dryers, due to the use of the heat pump.
+But there can still be a difference in how energy efficient two different heat pump dryers are.
 For this, you look at the energy label.
 The most energy efficient models have energy label A+++, but energy label A++ is also considered energy efficient.
-A heat pump dryer with energy class A++ or A+++ is best for the environment, but also for your energy bill.
+A heat pump dryer with an A++ or A+++ energy rating is best for the environment, but also for your energy bill.

-Just like your washing machine, heat pump dryers also offer several programs for different types of laundry.
-For example, there are special programs for wool, shirts, silk, baby clothes and towels.
-These programs ensure that your laundry dries perfectly and your clothes last as long as possible.
-Almost all new heat pump dryers also have an eco program, to further reduce energy consumption during drying, or a program that makes your laundry ‘extra dry’.
+Like your washing machine, heat pump dryers also have several programmes for different types of laundry.
+There are special programs for wool, shirts, silk, baby clothes and towels.
+These programs will ensure that your laundry dries perfectly and lasts as long as possible.
+Almost all new heat pump dryers also have an eco-setting, to further reduce energy consumption during drying, or a setting that makes your laundry ‘extra dry’.

-The noise level of a clothes dryer indicates how loud it is while running drying programs.
+The sound level of a dryer indicates how loud it is when it is running its drying cycles.
 Almost all clothes dryers make a lot less noise than the average washing machine, but the noise can still be distracting.
-If you want a quiet clothes dryer, you should look for one that produces less than 65 dB (decibels).
-Heat pump dryers are divided into 3 categories when it comes to noise level: loud (67 dB or more), normal (65 dB or 66 dB) and quiet (64 dB and under).
+If you want a quiet dryer, you should look for one that produces less than 65 dB (decibels).
+Heat pump dryers are divided into 3 categories when it comes to noise level: loud (67 dB or more), normal (65 dB or 66 dB) and silent (64 dB and below).
 Most heat pump dryers are quiet, producing 64 dB or less.

 Ease of Use

-The above brands are generally more expensive to buy, so they score less well in terms of value for money.
+The above brands are generally more expensive to buy, so they do not score as well in terms of value for money.
 Brands that do score well in this category are Beko, Indesit and Zanussi.
 The Beko DR 8534 GXO was crowned ‘best buy’ for heat pump dryers by the Consumers’ Association.
-This is because it is relatively inexpensive, energy-efficient heat pump dryer.
+This is because he is relatively inexpensive, energy efficient heat pump dryer.